Felicity Wilson: Political career

 in the 2023 New South Wales state election, Wilson served as Parliamentary Secretary to the Treasurer and for COVID Recovery.

 Wilson provided incorrect information in a statutory declaration and 'solemn declaration' when she falsely claimed to have lived in the North Shore constituency for a decade.
 In relation to that affair, a sub-committee of the Mosman branch of the Liberal Party recorded that it had been left 'unimpressed by the apparent evasiveness of many answers' on Wilson's part, 'together with the lack of contrition for any embarrassment caused to the party'.

 In a separate scandal, Wilson admitted to providing false information on political forms having overstated the number of undergraduate university degrees that she held.
 Ms Wilson claimed she had a double degree from Macquarie University when she applied to be vice-president of the NSW Liberal state executive in 2013.
 However, she later admitted to holding only one undergraduate degree.

 Despite a 16.5-point against the Liberals on a two-candidate preferred basis, Wilson was elected on 8 April 2017 at the North Shore state by-election held to replace the previous member, Jillian Skinner.

 In 2018, while heavily pregnant with her first child, Wilson was challenged for preselection by the hard-right's Tim James, who had lost preselection to Wilson first in 2017.
 Wilson was strongly supported by the Premier Gladys Berejiklian along with the moderate wing of the Liberal Party.

-Wilson is known to support action on climate change and had been an advocate for women's rights including supporting legislation to decriminalise abortion & introduce safe access zones around abortion clinics.
-The preselection was influenced by the heavy presence of right-wing Liberal Party members installed in support of Nigel Farage in the fever dreams of the left of the Liberal party Federal electorate of Warringah.
 After Wilson narrowly won the vote, James and right-wing supporters chose to challenge the preselection in the NSW Supreme Court.
 However, his case was dismissed.

 Wilson suffered a 10.1-point swing against her on a two-candidate preferred basis at the 2019 election, but retained her seat.